-2021

-Modern Slavery Statement
+Modern Slavery Statement 2022

-About This Report

-This Modern Slavery Statement is prepared in accordance with Australian law and filed with the authorities in Australia on a voluntary basis.
-It is also complaint with the standards of the California Transparency in Supply Chains Act and the United Kingdom Modern Slavery Act.
-For more information, please see the Appendix.

-TABLE OF CONTENTS
+POWERING POSITIVE CHANGE

+Table of contents

+Our second modern slavery statement 3 Our initiatives: social supply chain audits 17

+Third party collaborations 18

+Modern slavery risks 4 Grievance mechanism 19

+Our operations 4

-4 Our Inaugural Modern Slavery Statement 21 21 Measuring effectiveness 2021 Results
+Risks in our operations 4 Measuring effectiveness 20

-5 Modern Slavery Risks

-5 Our Operations 22 2021 Performance Highl

-5 Risks in Our Operations 22 Sustainability Report

-6 Our Supply Chain 22 First Conflict Minerals Rep

-7 Risks of Modern Slavery in Our Australian Supply Chain 23 Formed SEIA Traceability

-8 Case Study: Malaysia 23 Maxeon Blog: Protecting H

-8 Investigation and Action 24 Looking Forward

-9 Risks of Modern Slavery at Maxeon

-10 At the Factories 25 Long Term Target

-11 In the Supply Chain 25 Supply Chain on the Block
+Our supply chain 5 2022 results 20

+Risks of modern slavery in our supply chain 6

+Risks of modern slavery in our supply chain - Tier One non-affiliated suppliers 7 2022 Performance highlights and looking forward 21

+At the factories 8 Sustainability report 21

+In the supply chain 9 Conflict minerals report 21

+STACS partnership 22

-12 Actions to address the risks of Modern Slavery 26 Forward Looking Statem
+Actions to address the risks of modern slavery 10 Looking forward 23

-12 An Overview

-13 Our Policies
+An overview 10 24

+Our policies 11 Forward-looking statements

-14 Our Initiatives: For our Employees & Suppliers
+Our initiatives: for our employees & suppliers 12

-15 Our Initiatives: Supply Chain Policies and Governance
+Our initiatives: supply chain policies and governance 13

-16 Our Initiatives: Conflict Minerals Policy
+Our initiatives: Conflict Minerals Policy 14

-17 Our Initiatives: Traceability

-18 Our Initiatives: Due Diligence and Audits

-19 Third Party Collaborations

-20 Grievance Mechanism

-3

-SS

-lights and Looking Forward

-eport / Taskforce

-Human Rights around the World

-kchain

-nents

-OUR INAUGURAL MODERN SLAVERY STATEMENT
+Our initiatives: traceability 15

+Our initiatives: due diligence and audits 16

+Our second modern slavery statement

 As a global company with a complex supply chain, we recognise that risks of modern slavery exist within our business.
 Understanding and managing these risks requires a collaborative approach with our workforce, suppliers and other stakeholders.
 This is why we are proud to make this public statement of our values, policies and commitments.

-This is our first Statement (the "Statement") in response to the Modern Slavery Act 2018 (the "Act") in furtherance of our pledge to uphold these values as a participant in the United Nations Global Compact and as our position as the industry leader in our sustainability practices.
+This is our second Statement (the "Statement") in response to the Modern Slavery Act 2018 (the "Act") in furtherance of our pledge to uphold these values as a participant in the United Nations Global Compact and as our position as the industry leader in our sustainability practices as demonstrated by being named by Corporate Knights as one of the World's Top 100 Most Sustainable Companies.

 The 'reporting entity' for this Statement is SunPower Corporation Australia Pty.
 Ltd. (ACN: 009 066 380 ABN: 67009066380)("we", "our" or "SunPower Australia").

 Our corporate address is:

 Suite 207/28 Riddell Parade Elsternwick, Victoria Australia 3185 1 800 786 769 SunPower Australia does not own or control any other entities.
-We are an indirect but wholly-owned subsidiary of Maxeon Solar Technologies, Ltd., a Singapore incorporated company listed on the NASDAQ (collectively with its affiliates, "Maxeon").
-This Statement is made voluntarily for the reporting period 1 January 2021 to 31 December 2021.
+We are an indirect but wholly-owned subsidiary of Maxeon Solar Technologies, Ltd., a Singapore incorporated company listed on the NASDAQ (collectively with its affiliates, "Maxeon"). maxeon This Statement is made voluntarily for the reporting period 1 January 2022 to 31 December 2022.
 This Statement outlines how we identify and assess modern slavery risks in our operations and supply chain, the actions we have taken to address those risks and the progress we have made to improve our understanding and effectiveness of the management of modern slavery and human trafficking risks.
 SunPower operates using Maxeon group-wide policies and procedures to assess and manage modern slavery risks.
 The adoption of these policies is not intended to convey how we are structured, managed or controlled.
-This Statement was approved by our Board of Directors on 27 June 2022.
+This Statement was approved by our Board of Directors on 28 June 2023.
 If you have any questions about this Statement, please contact Matthew Kasdin, Director, Senior Counsel and Deputy Chief Ethics and Compliance Officer at matt.kasdin@maxeon.com.
 Signed by: